Bankruptcy Attorney Tyler, TX

 If you are looking for a quality bankruptcy attorney in Tyler, Texas you’re in the right place.
 Deciding if bankruptcy is the right fit for you is not an easy decision.
-That’s because there are different types of bankruptcy, with different benefits and drawbacks.
-As such, the first question in any bankruptcy is usually centered around deciding which Chapter of bankruptcy is the most appropriate.
+That’s because there are different types of bankruptcy, each with different benefits and drawbacks.
+As such, the first questions you may have in your case are usually centered around deciding which Chapter of the bankruptcy code is the most appropriate for your situation.

 Note that at the filing of any bankruptcy petition, most creditors are required to pause all collection activity until the bankruptcy is resolved.
 Contact our law office for a free initial consultation, and let a qualified bankruptcy lawyer help you get out from under your debt.

 We know it’s overwhelming being under a mountain of debt.
 We understand the tremendous pressure being placed upon you and your family by merciless collectors and the fear of losing your house or other prized possessions.
 However, the Bible states in Deuteronomy, “At the end of every seven years you shall grant a release of debts.
 And this is the form of the release: Every creditor who has lent anything to his neighbor shall release it; he shall not require it of his neighbor or his brother…” The Federal government, to a certain degree, agrees.

 We are here to help you with debt relief and getting out from under your creditors.
 Our firm motto is centered on protecting three of your assets: your rights, your family, and your money.
 A properly executed bankruptcy can shield all three.
 We have the legal and financial expertise to help you wade through the tricky waters posed by each type, or chapter, of bankruptcy.